quang-anh-nguyen/verbalizer_benchmark/README.md

 # Verbalizer benchmarking for text classification
-This repository contains the code for benchmarking verbalizer baselines for text classification problems.
+This repository contains the code for benchmarking verbalizer baselines for text classification problems, published at LREC-COLING 2024, the Joint International Conference on Computational Linguistics, Language Resources and Evaluation.
+20-25 MAY, 2024 / TORINO, ITALIA.

 ## :bookmark_tabs: Contents